sinae99/NIST-800-61/README.md

 ##  Recovery: Restoring Systems to Normal
 **Why?** After removing the threat, affected systems must be safely restored to full operation

-1) Restore from Clean Backups
+a) Restore from Clean Backups
-2) Rebuild Affected Systems
+b) Rebuild Affected Systems
-3) Verify Everything is Fixed ---->  Conduct penetration testing to check if attackers can return
+c) Verify Everything is Fixed ---->  Conduct penetration testing to check if attackers can return

 ----------------------------------------------------------------------------------------------------------------------------------------